This post was originally published 4 years ago

 The Japanese knew they had a limited time frame to seize the resources in the Pacific they needed for their master plan.
 They determined if they destroyed America’s Pacific fleet, it would take America a few years to rebuild.
 During this time they could consolidate their holdings and begin negotiations with the U.S. for a peace treaty that would let them keep their “New Pacific Empire”.

 They assumed the five U.S. carriers would be at the bottom of the Pacific and that America had weak resolve.
 Both predictions could not have been more off the mark.

 75 years later, the world has changed dramatically from those fateful days.
 President Obama recently visited Hiroshima to express his condolences for the lives lost in that decimated city.

 The Prime Minister of Japan has scheduled a visit to Pearl Harbor later this month to express these same sentiments in honor of our soldiers and sailors.

 The only certainty about the future is its uncertainty.
-The one common aspect that Americans should unite upon on this anniversary date is that this amazing story should never be forgotten.
+The common aspect that Americans should unite upon on this anniversary date is this amazing story should never be forgotten.

-The lessons learned from Pearl Harbor, and its aftermath, are priceless and we must never fail to remember the day that will live in infamy.
+The lessons learned from Pearl Harbor, and its aftermath, are priceless.
+We must never fail to remember the day that will live in infamy.

 Source: Stuff in my head from years of teaching grade 8 American History.